immutag/immutag/README.md

 ## Other possibilities

 This may open up creating a modular nix type of file management for 'free'.
 That is immutag can be instantiated in more than one place, like git, if the user is allowed to modify the bin directory with symlinks of their own from the file store.
-The version of the bin of the bin files can be ascertained from the metadata and searched like any other immutag file.
+The version of the bin files can be ascertained from the metadata and searched like any other immutag file.
 The exact content hashes of each file version can be extracted from git-annex's tree.

 See how the file store opens up a similar setup as nix.
 Below is the jq binary symlink relationship (`ls -l`) of jq (a json cli tool) on a system running a nix package manager.